Skip Navigation

 Migrating between shared plans

-Plan migrations are easy and instant when migrating between shared plans (Little Lemur and Tough Tiger).
+Plan migrations are easy and instant when migrating between shared plans.
 Use the heroku addons:upgrade command to migrate to a new plan.

 Migrating between a shared plan and a dedicated plan